dgeb/json-api/format/index.md

 ### Response Documents <a href="#response-documents" id="response-documents" class="headerlink">¶</a>

 The top-level of a response document **SHOULD** contain a collection of primary documents.
-This collection **SHOULD** be keyed either by the plural form of the resource type or the generic key `"data"`.
+This collection **SHOULD** be keyed either by the resource type or the generic key `"data"`.

 A single primary document **SHOULD** be represented as a member of an array: